 Types of Indoor Grass

 Most types of indoor grass start well in a flat from seed.
-You really just need to sprinkle the seed over the surface of the soil and cover with a fine layer of sand.
-Keep the flat or pot moist and in a week or two you will have the beginnings of baby grass plants.
+Just sprinkle the seed over the surface of the soil and cover with a fine layer of sand.
+Keep the flat or pot moist and, in a week or two, you’ll have the beginnings of baby grass plants.
 Many of the fescues, such as red fescue or tall fescue, look striking in interior pots.

 One of the best grasses for growing indoors is ryegrass.
 It produces interesting panicles in spring and grows rapidly.
-Wheatgrass is a common grass houseplant and often used as an edible, while cat grass can be found in kit form or just seed.
+Wheatgrass is a common grass houseplant and often used as an edible, while cat grass (a grass mixture grown from wheat, barley, oats, or rye) can be found in kit form or just seed.
 Your kitty will love it.
-Don’t forget bamboo is a grass and some of the dwarf varieties such as lucky bamboo are well suited to indoor growing.
+Don’t forget bamboo is a grass and some of the dwarf varieties are well suited to indoor container growing.